 The Magic Springs Water and Theme Park is the perfect place to escape the southern heat in the summer months.
 Built as an entertainment venue for children and families, Magic Springs Water and Theme Park is a great addition to your list of things to do in Hot Springs, Arkansas.

-The ceilings of Anthony Chapel reach almost six stories high, and because of the glass enclosure, you feel like you are being engulfed by the woods around you.
-I guess that is why over 150 couples a year choose to have their wedding in Anthony Chapel.
+The ceilings of Anthony Chapel reach almost six stories high, and because of the glass enclosure, you feel like the woods around you are engulfing you.
+I guess that is why over 150 couples a year have their wedding in Anthony Chapel.

-Located deep in the Ouachita Forest between Crystal River and Mount Ida is the very popular Charlton Recreation Area.
+The very popular Charlton Recreation Area is located deep in the Ouachita Forest between Crystal River and Mount Ida.

 Here visitors to the area can hike, ride mountain bikes, fish, and swim in the gorgeous Walnut Creek.
-There is also a small lake that was created when the Charlton Dam and Spillway were created.
+A small lake was also created when the Charlton Dam and Spillway were created.

-Nearby you can also visit the Charton Bathhouse, a bathhouse that is listed on the National Registry of Historic Places.
+Nearby you can also visit the Charton Bathhouse, which is listed on the National Registry of Historic Places.

 Maxwell Blade Theatre of Magic

-The Maxwell Blade Theatre of Magic is perfect for those of you that love a good magic show.
-This intimate setting allows visitors to get up close and personal with a master magician and illusionist, Maxwell Blade.
+The Maxwell Blade Theatre of Magic is perfect for those who love a good magic show.
+This intimate setting lets visitors get up close and personal with a master magician and illusionist, Maxwell Blade.

-Blade combines his love of magic, music, and comedy into a family-friendly show that is sure to wow you.
+Blade combines his love of magic, music, and comedy into a family-friendly show that will surely wow you.